Guidance

 • continue to meet the requirements and conditions of the leave they were granted

-• if they no longer meet these requirements or conditions, or the change of identity indicates that they may have previously gained (or attempted to gain) leave by identity deception, it may be appropriate for leave to be curtailed
+• if they no longer meet these requirements or conditions, or a change of identity indicates that they may have previously gained (or attempted to gain) leave by identity deception, it may be appropriate for permission to be cancelled

-• curtailment must be considered by the Curtailment team unless the applicant is a recognised refugee or beneficiary of humanitarian protection (HP)
+• cancellation of permission must be considered by the Status Review Unit unless the applicant is a recognised refugee or beneficiary of humanitarian protection (HP)

 If you are satisfied the applicant has existing leave and continues to meet the requirements for that leave, you must grant the application.

-If the applicant does not include evidence of their existing leave, you must check all available systems and files for evidence of leave.
-This includes CID, CRS, i-search, Home Office files and visa application forms.
+You must check all available systems for evidence of leave.
+This includes Atlas, CID, CRS, i-search, Home Office files and visa application forms.
 You must:

 • take special care if the applicant claims their previous passport was lost or stolen